15 Things You Should Never Do To Your Car

 The oil change intervals listed in your owner’s manual are based on the car maker’s assumption that you’ll not only use the recommended oil, but that you’ll also check the oil on a regular basis and top it off when it’s low.
 All engines use some oil between oil changes; even some new engines can burn as much as a quart every 1,500 to 3,000 miles.
 If you never check your dipstick, you’ll never know that you need to add more oil.
 Worse yet, if you don’t top off your oil, you stress the remaining oil, dramatically reducing its useful life.

 Let’s assume the recommended oil change interval for your car is every 7,500 miles.
 If you burn one quart of oil in the first 3,000 miles and don’t replenish it, you deplete the anti-wear and anti-corrosion additives in the remaining oil by about 25 percent.
 If you burn no more oil (which is unlikely), your oil will be worn out when you reach 5,600 miles instead of the normal 7,500 miles.
 If you continue to drive on that depleted oil until you reach the 7,500 mile mark, your engine can experience premature wear and develop sludge deposits.
-With an engine swap costing around $4,000, it pays to check your oil regularly and refill when it’s low.
+With an engine swap costing thousands, it pays to check your oil regularly and refill when it’s low.

 Check out the things you should do to save money by changing your own oil.